Maude Duncan: Career

 Duncan began working as a pharmacist in 1906, becoming the second woman in the state to receive her registration certificate as a pharmacist.
 She worked at the M. D. Pearce drug store in Winslow with her uncle.
 She was engaged to T.E.
 Gray in 1905 but broke off the engagement.
 She married Gilbert Nelson Duncan on June 3, 1908, and the couple purchased a monthly newsletter which they renamed the Winslow American.
 They began publishing weekly issues, starting on September 4, 1908, and Duncan wrote editorials focusing on women's suffrage.
-The newspaper sold war bonds to support the country's participation in World War I. She continued to run her drug store and the newspaper following her husband's death from the 1918 flu epidemic.
+The newspaper sold war bonds to support the country's participation in World War I. Following her husband's death from the 1918 flu epidemic, she continued to run her drug store and the newspaper.

 Duncan ran for mayor of Winslow in 1925, being elected along with an all-woman city council which became known as the "Petticoat Government".
-The government built a road along a steep mountain, encouraged businesses to lower prices on building supplies so residents could improve their homes, and closed the jail in town, requiring cirminals to pay a fine or be dealt with by the county.
+The government built a road along a steep mountain, encouraged businesses to lower prices on building supplies so residents could improve their homes, and closed the jail in town, requiring criminals to pay a fine or be dealt with by the county.
 Duncan and the council were re-elected for a second one-year term in 1926 and chose not to run the following year.